openai/baselines/baselines/gail/result/gail-result.md

-# Results for GAIL on Mujoco
+# Results of GAIL/BC on Mujoco

-Here's the extensive experiment results of applying GAIL/BC on Mujoco environments, including Hopper, Walker2d, HalfCheetah, Humanoid, HumanoidStandup.
+Here's the extensive experimental results of applying GAIL/BC on Mujoco environments, including Hopper-v1, Walker2d-v1, HalfCheetah-v1, Humanoid-v1, HumanoidStandup-v1.
 Every imitator is evaluated with seed to be 0.

 ## Results